Lucille-tech/Puzzle15/README.md

 # 15 Puzzle
 ![Image of 15 Puzzle](https://github.com/Lucille-tech/Puzzle15/blob/master/15-Puzzle.png)

- 15 Puzzle made for Desk-top
+ 15 Puzzle made for Desk-top :computer:

- Use the arrows to move the tiles
+ Use the arrows to move the tiles :arrow_down: :arrow_up: :arrow_right: :arrow_left:

  How to Solve the 15 Puzzle